adrianbrink/lol_store/README.md

 #TODO
-- deserialize the featured games and add all involved summoner ids to SummonerUniqueQueue

 - implement the matchlist endpoint and store each matchId in MatchUniqueQueue
     - that are RANKED, 5v5 and in 2016